c-mccabe/sigmoid/README.md

 A general sigmoid function (i.e. with arbitrary symptotes and not just between 0 and 1) can be written y(x) = a/(1 + e^(bx - c)) + d, where the parameters
 a, b, c, and d are the output of the function.
-The inputs are the asymptotes of the sigmoid and two points you would like it to cross (which determines the slope).
+The inputs are the asymptotes of the sigmoid and two points you would like it to cross (which essentially determines the slope).